 Dating a man who has lost his spouse or long-term partner can present a unique situation for any woman.
 The biggest worry, of course, is that he may not have gotten over his deceased spouse, which may lead you to worry if he will be able to love you the way you deserve to be loved.
 Or would you be stuck dating a widower feeling second best?

 If you’ve ever wondered why is dating a widower so hard, this could be a key reason.
 Despite being romantically involved with him, you may feel that special place in his life and heart is already taken.
-But don’t let such generalized notions hold you back if you truly like him and he feels the same way about you.
+Or you may be left to deal with the emotional consequences of sleeping with a widower who is not ready to open his heart and his life to someone new.
+At the same time, you cannot let such apprehensions hold you back if you truly like him and he feels the same way about you.

 Truth be told, anything is possible and each relationship is different.
+Whether you’re dating a young widower or someone who has been left behind after sharing decades with his spouse, the key is to keep an open mind and let your relationship take its own course.
 That said, there are some dos and don’ts that may help you negotiate this tricky area so that even if you end up with one, you don’t end up feeling insecure about dating a widower.

 Related Reading: 20 Rules Of Dating A Single Dad